HSLdevcom/digitransit-ui/docs/Installation.md

 - `npm run start`
 - open: http://localhost:8080

-Note: on Windows, add "win" prefix to the run commands above.
+Note: on Windows, add "win-" prefix to the run commands above.
 For example: `npm run win-build`.
 The same applies to other npm run commands below.

 ## Analyse webpack bundle